Function Factory

 diminutive "mesa" -- yields "mesita", little table

-The named definition syntax is the most verbose of the four.
-In this chapter, you will learn three shorter ways of defining functions.
+The named definition syntax is the most verbose of the four ways to define functions.
+In this chapter, you will learn three shorter ways.
 Additionally, you will explore several other features of functions that reduce the labor of writing Haskell programs.
 By the end of the chapter, you will be able to answer the following questions:

-Haskell is a function factory where functions are defined or called on nearly every keystroke.
-Because of its dogged commitment to functions, Haskell's developers have pioneered or popularized a number of features that lighten the burden of defining new functions.
-Newer languages like Rust have supported many of these features from the start, and older languages like Java have adapted to support them.
+Haskell is a function factory in which functions are defined or called on nearly every keystroke.
+Because of its dogged commitment to functions, Haskell's developers have pioneered or popularized a number of features that lighten the burden of defining new functions, and its influence has been felt in other languages.
+Newer languages like Rust started with these features, while older languages like Java adapted to support them.

 Recursion →